mricaud/xml-prague-2018-xspec-integration-testing/README.md

 <xsl:import href="cals2html:/cals2html.xsl"/>
 ```

-This special URI is resolved thanks to a catalog.xml which is build by the maven XSpec pluging.
+This special URI is resolved thanks to a catalog.xml which is build by the [xspec-maven-plugin](https://github.com/xspec/xspec-maven-plugin-1).

 ## Integration Test